dolphindb/api-java/README.md

 }
 ```

-When we retrieve an array or a list in the Java program, it is also convenient to construct a BasicTable for appending data.
+We can conveniently construct a BasicTable with arrays or lists in Java to be appended to distributed tables.
 For example, if we have the following 5 list objects boolArray, intArray, dblArray, dateArray and strArray (List\<T\>), we can construct a BasicTable object:
 ```
 List<String> colNames =  Arrays.asList("cbool","cint","cdouble","cdate","cstring");
 List<Vector> cols = Arrays.asList(new BasicBooleanVector(boolArray),new BasicIntVector(intArray),new BasicDoubleVector(dblArray),new BasicDateVector(dateArray),new BasicStringVector(strArray));